Phlebolymphedema - Take Water in Your Veins Seriously

 The circulatory system is responsible for transporting blood throughout our body and facilitates the transfer of oxygen from head to toe.

-Our heart pumps the blood through our body, using a push and pull effect when it beats to allow for blood to travel back and forth effectively.
+Our heart pumps blood through our body, using a push-pull effect when it beats to allow blood to travel effectively back and forth.

-Phlebolymphedema is a disease where this excess fluid accumulates in the tissue around the blood vessels in the legs, ankles and feet.
+Phlebolymphedema is a disease in which excess fluid accumulates in the tissue around the blood vessels in the legs, ankles, and feet.

 A patient suffering from this condition experiences significant swelling in these areas.